eddes/eddes.github.io/README.md

 Dedicated mathematical methods establishing the ranking of parameters do exist (phew!).
 Most of them are based on the observation of the output of a limited number of well-chosen simulations of the model.
 We will use the [`SAlib`](https://salib.readthedocs.io/) sensitivity analysis package and especially [Morris' method](https://en.wikipedia.org/wiki/Morris_method), which is easy to understand (the average effect of each parameter variation and the standard deviaton between two simulations are observed).

-The package [`pythermalcomfort`](pythermalcomfort.readthedocs.io/) will serve as an example here: we will use it in order to determine which abient parameters (air velocity, radiant temperature, air temperature, relative humidity) are the most influential on the _Standard Effective Temperature_ comfort index.
+The package [`pythermalcomfort`](pythermalcomfort.readthedocs.io/) will serve as an example here: we will use it in order to determine which abient parameters (air velocity, radiant temperature, air temperature, relative humidity) are the most influential on the _Standard Effective Temperature_ (SET) comfort index.

 ## Metamodeling: Kriging

 Some models are costly in terms of simulation time.
 When numerous runs of the model with differents sets of parameters are required, the creation of a _metamodel_ is often an interesting means of reducing the computational cost.

-Creating a metamodel is much like adding a polynomial fit or a trend curve on your favorite spreadsheet software.
+Creating a metamodel is much like adding a polynomial fit or a trend curve on your favorite spreadsheet software, excepted that there can be numerous input parameters.
+It can hence be seen as an interpolation method.

+The kriging procedure of the much appreciated package [`SMT`](smt.readthedocs.io/) will be used in the sequel.
+Since you may have installed/used the `pythermalcomfort` package with the example above, we will create a metamodel for the SET.